What is Cyber-Lane?

 So who is Justin Nel?

 Well I have already mentioned where I am from in the previous paragraph, but for those of you who want to know.
 I am a software developer that is currently finding his way around making his own electronics.
 My mother was a punch card programmer (and worked at the company that invented the ATM), and got me into computers at an early age.
 I have been writing code since I was 6 years old, taught programming (among other subjects) as a College, sold an adventure game engine with tools that I wrote to a Japanese company at the age of 16.
-I have since done work with the UK military, a law firm in Barbados, big publishing companies, postal couriers and even Amazon.
+I have since done work with the UK military, a law firm in Barbados, big publishing companies, postal couriers. law firms and even Amazon.
 I have made printer drivers for warehouse label printers that out perform anything else on the market, software that can read and write to a custom file type with better error handling than the people who made it, single handedly ported a windows application into a multi-platform web based application that had more features and out performed the original application, among a number of other feats.

 What are you doing now?